 In most cases, it is clear whether a person is an employee or not.
 However if this is a problem for you, then it is best to get more detailed legal advice or guidance from your local tax office or the Scope Section of the Department of Social Protection - see 'Where to apply' below.

 Part-time employees are in a similar position to full-time employees when it comes to employment protection legislation, although in some instances a part-time employee will need to work a set minimum number of hours for a set period of time before acquiring rights.
-You can read more about the protection of part-time employees in this explanatory booklet (pdf) from Workplace Relations Customer Services.
-(This booklet explains the terms of the Protection of Employees (Part-time) Act 2001).
+You can read more about the protection of part-time employees in this explanatory booklet (pdf) from Workplace Relations Commmission.

 Many more people are now employed on a fixed-term basis (or on specific purpose contracts).
-Employees working on repeated fixed-term contracts are covered under the Unfair Dismisals legislation, through they need to have at least one year's continuous service before they can bring a claim under the Unfair Dismissals Act.
+Employees working on repeated fixed-term contracts are covered under the unfair dismissals legislation, through they need to have at least one year's continuous service before they can bring a claim under the Unfair Dismissals Acts.
 Under the Protection of Employees (Fixed Term Work) Act 2003, employers cannot continually renew fixed term contracts.
 Employees can only work on one or more fixed term contracts for a continuous period of four years.
-After this the employee is considered to have a contract of indefinite duration (e.g. a permanent contract).
+After this the employee is considered to have a contract of indefinite duration (for example, a permanent contract).
 Under the Act fixed-term workers cannot be treated less favourably than comparable permanent workers.
-You can read more about the Protection of Employees (Fixed Term Work) 2003 Act in this explanatory booklet (pdf) from Workplace Relations Customer Services.
+You can read more about the Protection of Employees (Fixed Term Work) 2003 Act in this explanatory booklet (pdf) from the Workplace Relations Commission.

 Specified purpose contracts are contracts that are entered into in order to complete a special project or for a special purpose.
 The provisons under the unfair dismissals and protection of workers legislation apply equally to specified purpose contracts.